 Press and industry screenings

-The festival will organize press and industry screenings for selected documentaries.
-Rights holders of documentaries included in the video library and press and industry screenings will receive detailed viewing reports and attendant lists afterwards.
+The festival will organize press and industry screenings for selected films.
+Rights holders of films included in the video library and press and industry screenings will receive detailed viewing reports and attendant lists afterwards.

 General scheduling and the timetabling of both public screenings and press and industry screenings are entirely at the discretion of the festival organization.

 Film formats and video systems that can be presented during the festival include: 8mm, 16mm, 35mm, DCP, Blu-ray.
 Presentation of other formats and video systems or delivery through any other type of disk, formatting or licenses requires the prior authorization of the festival.
-Without this authorization the festival retains the right to exclude a documentary from the program.
+Without this authorization the festival retains the right to exclude a film from the program.
+These requirements do not apply to VR/AR works.

 Availability of screening copy

-All prints will be returned within six weeks after the festival.
+All screening copies will be returned within four weeks after the festival.
 It is the responsibility of each participant to inform the festival in due time about any change in the details of the return address as well as the desired date of arrival at the return address.
-In case there is no confirmation of the address within two weeks after the festival the screening copy will be returned to the print source of the documentary as listed with the original submission.
+In case there is no confirmation of the address within two weeks after the festival the screening copy will be returned to the print source of the film as listed with the original submission.
 The festival is not liable for any inconvenience this may cause.

-The insurance for copies comes into effect the moment the documentary has arrived at the festival office or has been received by the shipping agent at Belgrade Airport.
-The insurance remains in effect until the documentary is reshipped.
-In case of damage to or loss of a print during the festival the festival is only responsible for the costs involved in making a new print or replacing the damaged reel or reels based on the current laboratory rates for ordering a standard print.
+The insurance for screening copies comes into effect the moment the film has arrived at the festival office or has been received by the shipping agent at Belgrade Airport.
+The insurance remains in effect until the film is reshipped.
+In case of damage to or loss of a screening copy during the festival the festival is only responsible for the costs involved in making a new screening copy or replacing the damaged reel or reels based on the current laboratory rates for ordering a standard print.

 Damage to the print must be reported to the festival in writing within a month after return and prior to any following screening.
 Any claims will be judged by the reported state of the print.
 The insurance does not cover any damage during normal screening use.

-Entry and participation of documentaries implies unconditional acceptance of these regulations as set forth.
+Entry and participation of films implies unconditional acceptance of these regulations as set forth.
+The Festival reserves the right to change the Rules and Regulations at any time without notification.
 In unspecified cases the festival management will make a final decision.